-So what is Skyrunning, and do you get started?
-Well essentially it is a fusion of mountain running, both on and off trails, with easy mountaineering and scrambling.
-So to get started we need to be good at both, with all the skills and equipment needed to travel through the mountains as runners, as well as solid movement skills over broken rock and easy climbing terrain.
+Skyrunning is a fusion of mountain running, both on and off trails, with easy mountaineering and scrambling, so to get started we need to be good at both; With all the skills and equipment needed to travel through the mountains as runners, as well as solid movement skills over broken rock and easy climbing terrain.
 Route finding skills on steep ground and knowing how to plan a route are also essential.

 This course is designed for mountain runners who are ready for an adventure.
 A good head for heights and some scrambling experience are helpful.
 If in doubt give us a call.